Riverdale's Lili Reinhart Apologizes For Racially Insensitive Costume Tweet

 No matter how many times we seem to go over this, celebrities can't stop, won't stop with the tone-deaf Halloween costumes.
 (Who can forget Julianne Hough's notorious Crazy Eyes get-up?
 Or when Hilary Duff decided a pilgrim and a Native American chief would make for a good couple's costume?)
 And it seems like the first of the 2017 Halloween missteps is here.
 The center of controversy this time?
 Lili Reinhart, who plays Betty on Riverdale.

 Yesterday, Reinhart tweeted an image of a person who appears to be covered head-to-toe in black paint.
 "Found my Halloween costume!!
-Inspired by the color of my soul," she captioned the post.
+Inspired by the colour of my soul," she captioned the post.

 Advertisement